wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 use_own_name
 ^^^^^^^^^^^^^

-Allows to set the name of the child decoder from the name attribute instead of using the name of the parent decoder.
+Allows setting the name of the child decoder from the name attribute instead of using the name of the parent decoder.

 +--------------------+------------+
 | **Default Value**  | n/a        |